 With the pandemic continuing to limit face-to-face interactions, many of our adult (and new graduate) students will be facing the already stressful interview process online.
 Interviewing via video conference or submitting a video of themselves as part of the process has already become the new norm.
 This is daunting for the best of us and potentially doubly-worrying for non-native English speakers.

-This session will provide practical tips and strategoes to support teachers in helping students overcome interview anxiety and better prepare for online job interviews in English.
+This session provides practical tips and strategies to support teachers in helping students overcome interview anxiety and better prepare for online job interviews in English.

 Creativity is in all of us.
 It is that ability that raises humanity above the other living species in our world.
 Our own attitudes are the key to the realization of the potential within us and our students.
 To create a climate of creativity in your classroom, you must foster three key elements: physical, mental, and emotional wellbeing.
-In this webinar I will show you how.
+In this webinar Laura Vazquez shows you how.

 How are you?
 Really?
 It goes without saying this has been and continues to be an unprecedented time.
 Without habitual patterns in our day to day lives, it can be hard to know how to predict our own wellbeing needs, let alone our students’.